Kinto/kinto/cliquet_docs/reference/configuration.rst

 This will disable all resources endpoints that are not accessed with one of ``GET``, ``OPTIONS``, or ``HEAD`` method.

-This settings will also make sure the heartbeat does not fails to write into the database.
+This settings will also activate readonly heartbeat checks for the permission and the storage backend.

+In case you need to use the cache backend in readonly mode, it will still needs read-write capabilities.
+Do not configure it if you do not need it.

 Deployment